-The MOT test is about to get tougher than ever – especially for diesel cars – as the UK comes in line with a European Union directive called the EU Roadworthiness package.
+The MOT test has got tougher than ever – especially for diesel cars – as the UK comes in line with a European Union directive called the EU Roadworthiness package.

-If you drive a diesel car, pay close attention - the biggest changes to the MOT test since it was first introduced in 1960 will see stringent new checks on cars fitted with diesel particulate filters (DPF).
+If you drive a diesel car, pay close attention - the biggest changes to the MOT test since it was first introduced in 1960 sees stringent new checks on cars fitted with diesel particulate filters (DPF).

 Faults, steering and classic motors